Search

 Shrimps & Garlic

 Shrimps na bazaru is simple yet satisfying.
-Fresh shrimps are flash fried and tossed with garlic, olive oil and tomatoes, with a dash of wine added near the end.
-Served with fresh bread to mop up the liquid and you have yourself a delicious meal.
+Fresh shrimps are flash-fried and tossed with garlic, olive oil and tomatoes.
+A dash of wine, added at the end, completes the dish.
+Served with fresh bread to mop up the liquid, and you have yourself a delicious meal.

 Shopska Salad

 This is a light and refreshing meal, perfect for a quick lunch and also great for vegetarians.
-Chopped cucumber, tomatoes and onions are smothered with crumbling white cheese and topped with herbs.
+A crumble of white cheese and topped with herbs smothered cucumber, tomatoes and onions.
+Delicious!

 Sarma

-Of Turkish origin, sarma is traditionally stuffed cabbage leaves, filled with meat.
-They are normally served with mashed potato and you can find it mostly in restaurants inland, as it’s not as popular along the coast where they have an abundance of seafood.
+Sarma originated in Turkey.
+Stuffed cabbage leaves are traditionally filled with meat and are normally served with mashed potatoes.
+You can find them mostly in restaurants inland, as it’s not as popular along the coast, where they have an abundance of seafood.

 Grilled Fish